Not sure what a stopcock is? Join the club. Take a look at our stopcock video, Stopcocks Uncovered, to find out all you need to know:

-If the T-bar handle is across the pipe it should be shut, if it is inline with the pipe then the mains should be open.
+If the T-bar handle is across the pipe it should be shut, and if it’s in line with the pipe then the mains should be open.

 Turning off the water with your internal stopcock can often be done by hand, but you may need a set of pliers to fully close it or get it moving if it’s stiff.
 It’s the same procedure as the external stopcock: turn the handle clockwise until the water stops.
-When you are ready to turn it on again turn it back anticlockwise.
+When you’re ready to turn it on again, turn it back anticlockwise.

 Knowing where your stopcock is, and how to turn it on and off, could save your home from extensive damage if you get a serious leak.
 It’s also important to know about it if you’re going to undertake any DIY plumbing work like changing a worn washer on a tap.